VDA5050/VDA5050/VDA5050_EN.md

 MC can optionally pass an `orderId` to reference which order it wants to cancel.
 After receiving the instantAction `cancelOrder`, the vehicle shall stop as soon as possible (based on its capabilities, e.g., right where it is or on the next node).
-A vehicle which plans and replans the trajectory between two nodes by itself shall stop at its current position and not only on the next node.
+A vehicle which plans and replans the trajectory between two nodes by itself shall stop at its current position, not merely at the next node.

 If there are actions scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.
 If there are running actions, those actions should be cancelled and also be reported as 'FAILED'.